BEFORE YOU ARRIVE

 - You must enter your full email address to log into your student email account.

 Your email account is hosted by Microsoft Outlook.
-You can install the Microsoft Outlook app on your personal computer, smartphone, or other device.
+You can install the Microsoft Outlook app on your personal computer, smartphone, or other devices.
 You also have access to the Microsoft Office 365 Suite, and you can install it on up to 5 devices.
 Once the application is installed you can log into the program using your NSHE ID and your password.

 Complete the Online Orientation